frankiekim5/frankiekim5.github.io/index.md

 ## Introduction
-Cardiovascular disease is the leading cause of death globally, and it is expected to cause more than 23.6 million fatalities a year by 2030.
-One's survival from cardiovascular disease primarily depends on early detection and accurate diagnosis of the disease.
+Cardiovascular disease is the leading cause of death globally, and it is expected to cause more than 23.6 million fatalities a year by 2030 [1].
+One's survival from cardiovascular disease primarily depends on early detection and accurate diagnosis of the disease [4].

 We can utilize Machine Learning algorithms to predict how likely one is to be diagnosed with cardiovascular disease, which can be used to improve the prevention rate and to provide critical insight for physicians to provide the correct treatment for the patient.
 In this project, we compare and contrast several ML algorithms for prediction of cardiovascular disease, and analyze them to identify the factors that determine which algorithm is the best fit for our given dataset.